-Cinch Home Services, previously known as Cross Country Home Services, has been in business for more than 40 years and is one of the biggest home warranty names in the industry.
-Cinch offers three plans with a handful of additional coverage options, and it is a popular choice among homeowners, due to its willingness to cover pre-existing conditions and damage due to rust and corrosion.
-Cinch’s 180-day service guarantee is among the strongest guarantees in the industry.
+Cinch Home Services, previously known as Cross Country Home Services, has been in business for more than 40 years and is one of the biggest names in the home warranty industry.
+Cinch offers three plans with a handful of additional coverage options and a 180-day service guarantee that’s among the strongest in the industry.
+It’s a popular choice for homeowners due to its willingness to cover items with preexisting conditions and rust and corrosion damage.

-Because it can be difficult to determine which home warranty is best for you, the This Old House Reviews Team did the work for you and created an in-depth Cinch Home Services review.
+It can be difficult to determine which home warranty is best for you, so the This Old House Reviews Team wrote an in-depth Cinch Home Services review.
 We analyzed plans, coverage, pricing, and customer reviews to help you determine if Cinch is the best home warranty provider for you.

 |First American Home Warranty|

 Our team created a calculator to break down the estimated annual cost of owning a home warranty.
 Enter your monthly premium, service call fee, and estimated number of claims to see your projected annual cost.
 It’s best to request a quote directly from one of our recommended providers, as annual costs and service fees vary between them.